I’ve always been taught, find the job you want, list all the requirements, and then figure out how to achieve them!

 During your studies, you spent time as a deck cadet.
 Did you enjoy your time at sea?

 Cadetship was the toughest thing I have ever done and involved me being away from home for up to 11 months out of the year.
 It was hard but if I wanted to become an Officer, I knew I had to work my way up from the bottom because it provides vital learning and builds character.
 I achieve my goal to become an Officer and loved my job.
 However, the time away from friends and family started to take its toll over time.

 When and why did you develop an interest in pursuing a career in health and safety?

 At sea, part of my duties included health and safety.
 When I decided I wanted a job ashore, the natural and easiest way to go without starting from scratch was to use the skills I had gained at sea.
-This one of the main motivations for making health and safety my career when I returned.
+This was one of the main motivations for making health and safety my career when I returned.

 How did you secure your first opportunity in the profession?

 By working hard, getting the necessary qualifications, and applying for many different opportunities.
 I applied for Octane Holding Group as I had some history working with tanks and man entry and they called me straight away for an interview the next morning, I met with the Directors and they shared a similar vision for what my role should be and how they would manage it.